If someone had told me 10 years ago that I’d end up living in Medellín I would have laughed.

 2. The Landscapes

 I’ll never get bored of the ridiculously beautiful setting of Medellín nestled away deep within the Andes mountains of Colombia.
+And there are fantastic panoramic views in the city.

 The drive in and out of the city is particularly epic (it’s even better on bike), there are awesome views all around as you maneuver throughout the city during your daily life.